-Your Baby ’s body organs are now present, and the heartbeat should be audible on your next doctor’s appointment.
+Your Child ’s body organs are now present, and the heartbeat should be audible on your next doctor’s appointment.

 You may be feeling more tired as the placenta grows, which takes a lot of your energy.

-This week, important muscles and body parts begin forming, and Your Baby measures about 23 mm in length — the size of a grape.
+This week, important muscles and body parts begin forming, and Your Child measures about 23 mm in length — the size of a grape.

 The liver, kidneys, lungs, and brain are ready to start functioning, and the little one is already developing taste buds.
 Two tiny ears are becoming more defined and will grow into place soon.